-An SEN allowance can be awarded to a Teacher as per the criteria set out in STP&CD.
-Payments reflect work carried out with students with special educational needs.
+An SEN allowance can be awarded to a teacher as per the criteria set out in STP&C. Payments reflect work carried out with pupils / students with special educational needs.
 See para 21.2

-Other payments can be made to Teachers as determined by the STP&CD.
+Other payments can be made to teachers as determined by the STP&CD.